The Boy in the Striped Pyjamas (film)

 The Boy in the Striped Pyjamas (released as The Boy in the Striped Pajamas in North America) is a 2008 Holocaust historical drama film written and directed by Mark Herman.
 It is based on the 2006 novel of the same name by John Boyne.
-Set in Nazi-occupied Poland, the film follows the son of a Schutzstaffel (SS) officer who befriends a Jewish prisoner of his age.
+Set in Nazi Germany, the film follows the son of a Schutzstaffel (SS) officer who befriends a Jewish prisoner of his age.

 It was released in the United Kingdom on 12 September 2008.
-It received generally positive reviews from critics for its emotional weight, but was panned by scholars for misrepresenting elements of the Holocaust.
+It received generally positive reviews from critics for its emotional weight, mature themes and acting but was panned by scholars for misrepresenting elements of the Holocaust.

 Plot

-Bruno, an eight-year-old German boy living in Berlin, is uprooted to rural occupied Poland with his family after his father Ralf, an SS officer, is promoted.
-The boy notices an extermination camp near the back garden from his bedroom window, but believes it to be a farm; his mother Elsa forbids him from going in the back garden.
+Bruno, an eight-year-old German boy living in Berlin, is uprooted to the countryside with his family after his father Ralf, an SS officer, is promoted.
+The boy notices an extermination camp from his bedroom window, but believes it to be a farm.
+His mother Elsa forbids him from going in the back garden.

-Ralf organises Herr Liszt, a private tutor, to teach Nazi propaganda and antisemitism to indoctrinate Bruno and his elder sister, Gretel.
-This, along with Gretel's crush on Lieutenant Kurt Kotler, a young colleague of her father's, makes her fanatical in her support for the Nazi agenda.
-Bruno struggles to adjust to the rhetoric in the teaching after Pavel, a doctor-turned-family slave, comes to Bruno's aid after he sustains a minor injury.

-Bruno sneaks into the woods, arriving at a barbed wire fence surrounding the camp.
-He befriends Shmuel, another boy his age.
-Bruno meets Shmuel regularly, sneaking him food, and learns that he is a Jew who was brought to the camp with his parents.
+Ralf arranges for Herr Liszt, a private tutor, to home school Bruno and his elder sister, Gretel.
+Liszt's anti-semitic teachings and Gretel's crush on her father's subordinate, Lieutenant Kurt Kotler, make her a fanatical Nazi supporter.
+Bruno struggles to absorb the racist rhetoric after Pavel, a doctor-turned-family slave, tends to a minor injury Bruno suffers.
+Bruno's explorations of nearby woods takes him to a barbed wire fence surrounding the camp where he befriends Shmuel, a boy his age.
+They meet at the fence regularly, and Bruno learns Shmuel is a Jew brought to the camp with his parents.
+Bruno sneaks him food.

-Elsa inadvertently discovers from Kurt that the smell from the camp is in fact burning prisoners, and she angrily confronts her husband.
-Later that night, Kurt reveals his father left Germany for Switzerland to avoid national service and is berated by Ralf; embarrassed, Kurt viciously beats Pavel for spilling a glass of wine.
+Kotler inadvertently reveals to Elsa that the smell from the camp is from the crematoria, and she angrily confronts her husband.
+When Kotler reveals his father left Germany for Switzerland to avoid national service, Ralf berates him, and Kotler in turn beats Pavel for spilling a glass of wine.

 Bruno sees Shmuel working in his home and offers him cake.
-Kurt finds them talking and berates Shmuel.
-After seeing him eating, Shmuel informs Kurt that Bruno offered the cake, which he fearfully denies.
+Kotler finds them talking and berates Shmuel.
+After seeing him eating, Shmuel informs Kotler that Bruno offered the cake, which he fearfully denies.
 Later, Bruno tries to apologise to Shmuel, but he does not reappear at the fence for several days.
 A short time after, Bruno clandestinely watches his father and other officers reviewing a propaganda film depicting the camp's conditions as positive.
+Shmuel eventually reappears at the fence, but with visible injuries.
+Bruno apologises to Shmuel, who forgives him.